vorotech/vorote.ch/content/posts/2020-06-08---Setting-the-Goals.md

 My personal DevOps transformation has started while working at Just Eat company (at present Just Eat Takeway.com).
 I always was interested in operational side of things, how the application runs in the live environment, how to make it scalable and fault tolerant, how to decrease a time from code to production.
 Back in 2016, my transition was from the Software Engineering role (member of a team developing new features) to the Platform Engineering role (member of the team continuously delivering a product for internal consumers).
-At that moment I realised that now I see the usual things from several angles.
+At that moment I realized that now I see the usual things from several angles.
 And I liked it.

 From that moment I do not feel like just a developer, I continue trying new tools and technologies, and new challenges do not scare me.

 But need to remember that the business is not interested in what a cool engineering solution or new technology you used in your previous project if this won't be useful.
-Moreover, the business perceives only real indicators, such as an increase in the speed of development, deployment, rollback, fault tolerance, recovery from failures, a decrease in the response speed of services, an optimal architecture,  immutability, high availability, scalability, and optimisation of the cost of infrastructure.
+Moreover, the business perceives only real indicators, such as an increase in the speed of development, deployment, rollback, fault tolerance, recovery from failures, a decrease in the response speed of services, an optimal architecture,  immutability, high availability, scalability, and optimization of the cost of infrastructure.

 > If it wasn't hard, everyone would do it.
 It's the hard that makes it great.
 >